workergnome/walters-manuscripts-iiif/README.md

-The Walters mideveal manuscripts as IIIF on Amazon S3.
+The Walters medieval manuscripts as IIIF on Amazon S3.

 [See the demo (coming soon)](#)

 ## What is this?

-This is a set of scripts developed to download the Walter's Museum manscript collection and convert them into IIIF.
+This is a set of scripts developed to download the Walter's Museum manuscript collection and convert them into IIIF.
 It scrapes the TEI files hosted on the Walters website and uses the PURL URIs they provide to collect the image files.

 It then uses the [IIIF_S3 software library](http://www.github.com/cmoa/iiif_s3) developed by the [Carnegie Museum of Art](http://www.cmoa.org) to generate IIIF manifest files for the content as well as generate tiles and derivatives for the images themselves.
 The images are served using Amazon S3 to host a IIIF server presenting a level 0 profile API, as well as a series of manifests using the IIIF Presentation API.
 The top level manifest can be found at <https://workergnome-manuscripts-test.s3.amazonaws.com/collection/top.json>.